Accelerate Physical Therapy

 Therapeutic Exercise for Neck and Back Injuries

-Therapeutic exercise involves a variety of movements to correct movement dysfunction.
-It is provided to correct impairments, restore muscular and skeletal function, and improve blood flow in injured tissues.
-The most common forms of therapeutic exercise involve strengthening exercises, endurance exercises, flexibility, and balance and coordination.
-The Doctors of Physical Therapy at Accelerate use a combination of therapeutic exercises and individualize them based on your current condition, prognosis, and specific injury.
+Therapeutic exercise involves a variety of targeted movements designed to correct dysfunction and support recovery from neck and back injuries.
+It is used to address impairments, restore proper muscular and skeletal function, and improve blood flow to injured tissues in the cervical (neck) and thoracic/lumbar (back) regions.
+The most common forms of therapeutic exercise for neck and back injuries include strengthening exercises, endurance training, flexibility, and balance and coordination work.

 Neuro Re-Education for Neck and Back Injuries